tlswg/tls13-spec/draft-ietf-tls-tls13.md

 knowledge of the traffic key (it could have had it at the time of the original handshake or could have learned it at a later point).
-The implication of this fact is that this mechanism does not provide cryptographic attestion for any data exchanged prior to the post-handshake authentication.
+The implication of this fact is that this mechanism does not provide cryptographic attestation for any data exchanged prior to the post-handshake authentication.

 ### 0-RTT